EliasRut/Vector-Monkeys-Coding-Dojo/WORKSPACE_SETUP.md

 * open a Windows powershell as administrator an run the commend: dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart
-* search Windows Cortana for "Windows feature on and off" scroll all the way down an set the checkbox by Windows-Subsystem for Linux and klick OK.
+* search Windows Cortana for "Windows feature on and off" scroll all the way down set the checkbox by Windows-Subsystem for Linux and klick OK.

 After both ways a system restart is requiert.